ThingLabsIo/ThingLabsIo.github.io/pages/setup-azure-iot-hub.md

 1. A Microsoft Azure Account (refer to [Lab 00: ][getting-started])

 ## Setup an Azure IoT Hub
 In a browser, navigate to the [Azure Portal](https://portal.azure.com).
-Login to the account you created in in [Lab 00: Getting Started](/azure/00/).
+Login to the account you created in in the [Getting Started][getting-started] lab.
 Once logged in:

 1. Click on the _New_ menu option in the upper-left
 2. Select _Internet of Things_